 Visa's acquisition of data platform Plaid changed the way many viewed the data aggregation market.
-Kind of sleepy and boring, it's like the industry awoke to the fact that data pipes underpin the interactivity and data sharing of modern financial services.
+Kind of sleepy and boring, it's like the greater industry awoke to the fact that data pipes underpin the interactivity and data sharing of modern financial services.
 Without good data aggregation, many of today's top fintech apps would be dead in the water.
-Open Banking and interconnectivity between tech players and incumbent financial institutions requires data agg.
+Open Banking, ecosystem building and interconnectivity between tech players and incumbent financial institutions all require data agg.

 As part of its communication with the investment community around the acquisition announcement, Visa produced a presentation detailing its rationale behind purchasing Plaid.
 The presentation gives insight into what Visa is thinking about data aggregation, as well as how it plays into its own global business.